Moe-hacker/ruri/README.md

 - Static:
 Compile ruri with `make static`, it will be compiled as a small binary file(~1M), but it can be run anywhere without dependent libraries.

-&emsp;The default capability set is based on docker container, which can be elevated with the `-p` option, reduced by `-d`, or you can use `--keep` and `--drop` to set by yourself.
 ### Install:
 ```
 git clone https://github.com/Moe-hacker/ruri